python/cpython/Doc/library/os.rst

    This mapping is captured the first time the :mod:`os` module is imported, typically during Python startup as part of processing :file:`site.py`.
-Changes to the environment made after this time are not reflected in ``os.environ``, except for changes made by modifying ``os.environ`` directly.
+Changes to the environment made after this time are not reflected in :data:`os.environ`, except for changes made by modifying :data:`os.environ` directly.

    This mapping may be used to modify the environment as well as query the environment.  :func:`putenv` will be called automatically when the mapping